Happy World Backup Day: Everything You Need to Know About Backups

 In this section, you can find everything you need to know about backups and how to create them.
 Make sure to review each option and make an educated decision on what you roll with — every individual or business has unique needs, circumstances, and wants when it comes to something as serious as backing up data.
 Go with the option that’s good for you.

 Online backups are often referred to as cloud backups.
-When working with this type of service, you have all of your duplicated data stored by a different server provider, kept in a safe location accessible online.
+When working with this service, you have all your duplicated data stored by a different server provider, kept in a safe location accessible online.

 Some popular providers you might have heard of are Google Drive, Dropbox, and Microsoft One Drive.
-All of these websites offer services to both individuals and businesses with or without fees.
+These websites offer services to individuals and businesses with or without fees.

 - Since your backup data is stored offsite, it isn’t affected by disasters such as fires and floods.